 Unfortunately, there are no laws yet that enforce the correct labelling of pasteurized products.
 But most brands do put this on their label.
 Just look for signs that say "raw", "unpasteurized", "store refrigerated", "cold storage", etc.

-Whenever you find a kombucha on the ambient shelf (outside the refrigerator) you can assume it has been pasteurized.
+Whenever you find a sugar containing kombucha on the ambient shelf outside of the refrigerator, you can assume it has been pasteurized.
 Otherwise it would keep fermenting and create a big kombucha volcano mess.
+This does not apply to sugar-free kombuchas.
+The lack of sugar makes these inherently stable.

 If you want your kombucha to be fresh and teaming with beneficial life, make sure you check the label or buy one that’s stored in the fridge.